 { "_id" : ObjectId("57d28452ed5d4d54e8686f9d") }

 - UUID (either single or double quoted).
-If the user enters
+If you type

 C37E3CBA-8FAF-4923-818A-09D92AB56182